About us – Bremeninvest

 - GVZ Entwicklungs-Gesellschaft Bremen GmbH (26.47%)

-Supervisory Board members for 2022:
+Supervisory Board members:

 - Senatorin Kristina Vogt